-Other methods to analyze particle motion exist, e.g. the method by Jurkevics (1988) that works in real space.
-In the interactive analysis of Plešinger et al. (1986) one seeks the local coordinate system for which certain component products are zero.
-These products, as function of time, can be used to either discriminate between wave types or measure arrival angles.
-Paulssen et al. (1990) expanded the basic time-frequency analysis for 3-component seismograms and presented the time and frequencydependent polarization of anomalous surface waves observed at stations on the Iberian peninsula.
+Other methods to analyze particle motion exist, for example, the method by Jurkevics (1988) that works in real space.
+In the interactive analysis of Plešinger et al. (1986), one seeks the local coordinate system for which certain component products are zero.
+These products, as functions of time, can be used to either discriminate between wave types or measure arrival angles.
+Paulssen et al. (1990) expanded the basic timefrequency analysis for the three-component seismograms and presented the time and frequency-dependent polarization of anomalous surface waves observed at stations on the Iberian Peninsula.
 They constructed a quality factor that depends on the largest eigenvalue of the SVD to assess the likeness of the signal to a Rayleigh or Love wave.
-Lilly and Park (1995) applied the time-frequency analysis using a wavelet algorithm and the multi-taper technique to investigate the evolution of the frequencydependent polarization in a time series.
-The methods described here all involve the analysis of single 3-component seismograms.
-As discussed in the last section, assuming a simple incoming wavefield, arrival angles can also be determined from array analyses (e.g. beam forming).
-A recent example of this is the study of Cotte et al. (2000) who investigated off-great circle propagation in Southern France caused by lateral refraction of surface waves by the French Alps.
-Using the beamforming technique, Friedrich et al. (1998) and Essen et al. (2003) observed a strong directivity of oceangenerated microseism noise in Europe.
-Similar observations exist for Southern California (e.g. SchultePelkum et al. 2004).
+Lilly and Park (1995) applied the time-frequency analysis using a wavelet algorithm and the multitaper technique to investigate the evolution of the frequency-dependent polarization in a time series.
+The methods described here all involve the analysis of single three-component seismograms.
+As discussed in the last section, assuming a simple incoming wavefield, arrival angles can also be determined from array analyses (e.g., beamforming).
+A recent example of this is the study of Cotte et al. (2000) who investigated off-great-circle propagation in southern France caused by lateral refraction of surface waves by the French Alps.
+Using the beamforming technique, Friedrich et al. (1998) and Essen et al. (2003) observed a strong directivity of ocean-generated microseism noise in Europe.
+Similar observations exist for Southern California (e.g., Schulte-Pelkum et al., 2004).